SonarSonic/DrawingBotV3/docs/source/pfms.rst

     Random Seed
         ``Values: Number``

         Used to generate all the random numbers used by the PFM.
-If you use the same Random Seed the PFM will produces the same results when given the same image.
+If you use the same Random Seed the PFM will produce the same results when given the same image.

         **Quick Tip:** Created a good style but the lines aren't falling in quite the right way?
-Adjust the random seed and get alter the positions of the generated lines.
+Adjust the random seed and to alter the positions of the generated lines.

 ----